 The iconic Cooper lineup includes both a hardtop and a convertible model.
-The two body styles come in base and S trim levels, with S models being turbocharged for more power.
-While the Cooper hardtop was redesigned in 2007, the convertible remained through 2008.
-The second-generation convertible appears this year as a 2009 model.
-While there's no car quite like a Mini, the Cooper competes with the VW Eos, VW Beetle, Mitsubishi Eclipse Spyder and BMW 1 Series.
+The two body styles come in base and S trim levels, with S models turbocharged for more power.
+While the Cooper hardtop was redesigned in 2007, the convertible was redone last year.
+Although there's no car quite like a Mini, the Cooper competes with the VW Eos, VW Beetle, Mitsubishi Eclipse Spyder and BMW 1 Series.

 There's also a John Cooper Works edition that has 208 horsepower and more performance enhancements.
-The John Cooper Works edition competes with high-end sports compacts like the Honda Civic coupe, Mazda3 and Volkswagen Rabbit.
+The John Cooper Works edition competes with high-end sport compacts like the Honda Civic Si, Mazdaspeed3 and Volkswagen GTI.

 (Skip to details on the: Mini John Cooper Works)

-The design of the second-generation convertible looks enough like the first that the 2009 doesn't look much different to casual observers.
-The convertible has a powered soft-top that can be moved back like a moonroof or opened entirely.
-The most noticeable difference is that the roll bar, which used to stick up behind the backseat head restraints, is now active; it's visible, but rests low unless a rollover occurs, in which case it pops up to provide protection.
-The convertible gets exclusive graphite-colored 16-inch alloy wheels.
-Any Cooper can be had with contrasting-colored roof and mirrors.
+The design of the second-generation convertible looks enough like the first that there is little difference to casual observers.
+The most noticeable difference is the roll bar, which used to stick up behind the backseat head restraints, is now active; it's visible but rests low unless a rollover occurs, in which case it pops up to provide protection.

 - Available 15-, 16- or 17-inch wheels